Pam2020/Chicago-Energy-Usage-Analysis-and-Prediction/README.md

 3. **Random Forest**: Random forests are more complex but can give better results as they average the scores for different decision trees.
 However, this can also be computationally expensive.
 4. **Stochastic Gradient Descent Classifier**: As I notice longer runtimes for my dataset, I decide to include the SGDClassifier with loss as 'hinge'.
 This is more efficient than Support vector machine model for my dataset.

 These models are evaluated based on the F1 score, precision, recall and roc auc scores.
-The code for modeling can be found in the 'Chicago_Energy_Modeling.'
+The code for modeling can be found in the 'Chicago_Energy_Modeling.ipynb' notebook.

 ## Results